-Profit for the year = - Average of the beginning and ending balance of capital and reserves

-Profit for the year

-2. Return on average total assets =

-Average of beginning and ending balance of total assets
+Return on average capital and reserves = Profit for the year Average of beginning and ending balance of capital and reserves Profit for the year 2.
+Return on average total assets = Average of beginning and ending balance of total assets

 - 3. Loan to deposit ratio is calculated as at year end.
 Loan represents gross advances to customers.
 Deposit also includes structured deposits reported as "Financial liabilities designated at fair value through profit or loss". - 4.
 Average liquidity ratio is calculated as the simple average of each calendar month's average liquidity ratio of local offices of Chiyu Banking Corporation Limited for the year. - 5.
-Capital adequacy ratio as at 31 December 2007 is computed on the combined basis that comprises the positions of the Bank's local offices and overseas branches specified by the Hong Kong Monetary Authority ("HKMA") for its regulatory purposes and in accordance with the Banking (Capital) Rules effective from 1 January 2007.
-The comparatives as at 31 December 2006 are computed in accordance with the Third Schedule of the Banking Ordinance.
-They are not restated on the ground that different approaches are used to calculate the Bank's capital requirements for the years ended 31 December 2007 and 2006. - 6.
-Certain comparative amounts have been reclassified to conform with the current year's presentation.
+Capital adequacy ratio is computed on the combined basis that comprises the positions of local offices and overseas branches of Chiyu Banking Corporation Limited specified by the Hong Kong Money Authority ("HKMA") for its regulatory purposes and in accordance with the Banking (Capital) Rules.